-UNIBONO: this recharge you can make on the vending machine, located in each tram stop.
+UNIBONO: This method of recharge can be made on the vending machine, located at each tram stop.
 The cost is 20.40€ and allows you unlimited travel for 30 days.

-Campus: his recharge you can make on the vending machine, located in each tram stop.
+Campus: This method of recharge can also be made on the vending machine, located at each tram stop.
 The cost is 15.00€ and allows you to travel 32 times.

-To receive the mandatory Spanish residency card please follow the following steps:
+To receive the mandatory Spanish residency card please follow the outlined steps:

 1. Empadronamiento (optional)

-This is the term for the official registering procedure at the council of Murcia, which takes place at the office of Servicio de Estadística (as part of the Ayuntamiento de Murcia), a yellow building located off Calle Pases de Santiago, within the park, behind the Hotel NH.
+This is the term for the official registering procedure at the council of Murcia, which takes place at the office of Servicio de Estadística (as part of the Ayuntamiento de Murcia), a yellow building located off of Calle Pases de Santiago, within the park, behind the Hotel NH Amistad.

 Opening Hours: Mornings 9am-2pm and Afternoons (Mon, Tue, and Wed only) 4pm - 7pm.
 Telephone: 968 358 600